alecmdunton/alecmdunton.github.io/_pages/about.md

 Prior to CU, I completed my undergraduate degree in mathematics at Harvey Mudd College in Claremont, California.
 I did my senior thesis with Dr. Andrew Bernoff, in which I developed methods using algebraic topology to identify persistent topological structures in dynamical systems.

-A common theme connecting my work back to my days at Mudd is identifying low-dimensional features in high-dimensional datasets.
-I have always been interested in using data-driven approaches to study physical systems, especially when doing so relies on rigorous mathematical theory.
-The applications of my work have varied from clustering and visualization to data compression.
+A common theme connecting my work back to my days at Mudd is using data-driven approaches to study physical systems, especially when doing so relies on rigorous mathematical theory.
+I have always been particularly interested in identifying low-dimensional features in high-dimensional datasets.
+The applications of my work vary from clustering and visualization to data compression.

 Research Interests
 ======